📐 Analysis I & II — The Complete Intuitive Guide

 “there exists in with

-Negation rule — flip the quantifier and negate the statement
+Negation rule — flip the quantifier and negate inside

 To prove for all :

-2. Inductive step: assume holds — the induction hypothesis (IH) — and prove .
+2. Inductive step (Induktionsschritt): assume holds — the induction hypothesis (IH) — and from it deduce .

 🎯 How the exam tests logic